 Let us face it: stuff we do not want to happen in our lives is going to happen at least sometimes.
 A difficult situation with a loved one.
 The uncaring actions of a stranger.
 An unexpected accident, from out of the blue (as most accidents are).
 An illness.
 The death of someone we care about.

 Things happen.
 Stuff happens.
 Life is not always a smooth or easy ride.

-Yes, I do believe we can increase the amount of good that happens in our lives by conscious thought and action.
-But I also believe that not any one of us has complete control of our lives (or the lives of others).
+I believe we can increase the amount of good that happens in our lives by conscious thought and action.
+But I also believe, I also know, that not any one of us has complete control of our lives, or the lives of others.
 And that we would be foolish to think that we do.

 So what if bad things happen.